GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIImportScript.rst

-    The name of the application group can be set to the special value '%{GLOBAL}' which denotes that the script file be loaded within the context of the first interpreter created by Python when it is initialised.
-Otherwise, will be loaded into the interpreter for the specified application group.
+    The name of the application group can be set to the special value '%{GLOBAL}' which denotes that the script file be loaded within the context of the main Python interpreter.
+Otherwise, will be loaded into the sub interpreter for the specified application group.

 Because the script files are loaded prior to beginning to accept any requests, any delay in loading the script will not cause actual requests to